dnitsch/stronghold/README.md

 ## DESCRIPTION

-Stronghold is an add-on tool for your existing pipeline (CI/CD) infrastructure, by exposing a wrapped interface for the tooling traditionally invoked diurectly from within your YAML/JSON it aims to increase productivity and lower wait times - by offloading that work to a backrground process so your pipeline can handle higher concurrency.
+Stronghold is an add-on tool for your existing pipeline (CI/CD) infrastructure, by exposing a wrapped interface for the tooling traditionally invoked directly from within your YAML/JSON it aims to increase productivity and lower wait times - by offloading that work to a backrground process so your pipeline can handle higher concurrency.

 Currenlty, it is capable of handling most cli based tools, like serverless, chef (knife), saltstack, docker, aws/azure clis etc...
 However, it has a deep integration with [terraform](https://www.terraform.io/) as it also exposes specific workspace methods and handles certain initialization tasks when used in conjunction with Ansible.